iankhor/react-query-websockets/README.md

-Using react-query to invalidate a query when there is new data events via websockets
+Using react-query to invalidate a query when there are new data events via websockets

 To begin